Knguyen-dev/Blog-API/README.md

 # BOOK MARK:
-- Finished functionality for categories and tags.
 Now we need to add functionality to posts.For managing tags, we'll create a dedicated tag section for editors/admins where they can add, delete, or edit tags.
 This section will be in the editor tab, and it will show a shared table of all tags in the database, which will help editors know which tags are available.
 Then they can use those tags in a post.
 So in this case, if an editor wants to have a tag on a post, but that tag doesn't exist yet, they can just go to the editor page and add that tag.
 Finally they'll be able to go back to the editor suite and add that tag to the post.

+- For tag and category creation, we should record the user that makes the tag or category.
+This creates accountability and discourages misuse or unauthorized changes to tags.

 - Note that if a user logs out, we should probably clear the postData in their